 If you’re not too keen on walking the whole island, there are plenty of short walks around the main town of Darlington too!

-36. the Freycinet Peninsula Circuit in Freycinet National Park
+36. Freycinet Peninsula Circuit & Freycinet National Park

 If I had to pick one multi-day coastal hike in Tasmania it’d have to be the incredible Freycinet Peninsula Circuit.

-If it’s wilderness you seek, you won’t find a wilder National Park in Australia than the notorious Southwest National Park.
-Exploring Southwest National Park was one of my favourite things to do in Tasmania, and one I think should be in every Tasmania travel guide.
+If it's wilderness you seek, you won't find a wilder National Park in Australia than the notorious Southwest National Park.
+Exploring Southwest National Park was one of my favourite things to do in Tasmania since it allowed me to really experience the raw nature I was chasing in Australia's island state.

 This region has been spared by much of the early logging onslaught for just that reason– it was simply too wet and difficult to work in this park.
 Therefore, much of the park remains untouched wilderness.